rkiel/npm-webpack-config-helper/README.md

 This helper is based on the material presented in Stephen Grider's Udemy course [Webpack 2: The Complete Developer's Guide](https://www.udemy.com/webpack-2-the-complete-developers-guide/).

+For more information about Webpack, be sure to read the [Concepts](https://webpack.js.org/concepts/) and [Guides](https://webpack.js.org/guides/).

 ## Installation